Hadronomy/solo-tid-project/docs/informe.typ

       rowspanx(3)[PropertyArea], [Urban], [Semiurban], [Rural]
     )
   ],
-  caption: [Unique Values for categorical columns],
+  caption: [Unique Values for Categorical Columns],
 )

 The unique values in categorical columns are each